Skip to Main Content

 Planning Your Visit

 Blue Birch is located at 5801 Opus Pkwy in Minnetonka, Minnesota 55343.
 The Opus district is most easily reached by car; the address sits within a commercial campus environment where parking is generally available without charge, which is a practical advantage over urban dining equivalents.
 For guests traveling from Minneapolis proper, the drive via I-494 places the restaurant within reasonable reach of the city's western suburbs.
-Given the limited publicly available data on current hours, booking policies, and format specifics, confirming reservation availability and current operating hours directly before visiting is the most reliable approach.
+Reservation is recommended, and current hours should be confirmed directly before visiting.
 The venue's position in a business corridor suggests that weekday lunch service and evening dinner windows are the most likely operating periods, though this should be verified with the restaurant directly.

 Price and Positioning